 In April 2022, I decided to offer a paid subscription option.
 Over three hundred readers eventually opted to pay for a subscription before I decided to end the paid option in January 2023.
-All articles that were paywalled became free to read and all paid subscribers received a pro-rated refund.
+All paid subscribers received a pro-rated refund.

 I am grateful to everyone who subscribed for their vote of confidence.
 However, the business model that I created did not work out.
 This was entirely my fault for failing to understand my readership well enough to come up with a viable economic model.

 It seems that I am not alone when it comes to solving the puzzle of creating a sustainable online business based on original content.
 Many writers on Substack and elsewhere have experimented, adapted, and iterated their business models in recent years.
 A small number have achieved great success.
 It’s an interesting puzzle to think about and try to solve.
 There’s no shame in learning and adapting.

 The centerpiece of my paid offering was a monthly in-depth company profile.
 I published twelve profiles between May 2022 and January 2023.
 While I hope that these profiles provided good value, each required between 100 to 200 hours to prepare.
 I did not anticipate that this project would become all-consuming, but that’s what ended up happening and it was unsustainable.

 Information might want to be free but no one has unlimited time.
 I recently decided that it makes sense to resume paid subscriptions.
 However, I will no longer write a monthly company profile.
 The price point required to research and prepare that type of content would exclude too many readers.
 Creating profiles that I am proud of would inevitably again become an unsustainable and all-consuming endeavor.